 Pachinko is a cross between pinball and a slot machine.
 In Japan, the game is a $200-billion business.
-It's also the title of Korean-American writer Min Jin Lee's second novel, which was recently named a finalist for the National Book Award in 2017 and will premiere as a mini-series on Apple TV+ on March 25, 2022.
+It's also the title of Korean-American writer Min Jin Lee's second novel, which was named a finalist for the National Book Award in 2017 and will premiere as a mini-series on Apple TV+ on March 25, 2022.

 Following a single family over several generations, Pachinko explores the experience of Koreans in Japan, most of whom were born and grew up there, but are still classified as "resident aliens."
 The novel's critical acclaim follows the success of Min Jin Lee's previous book, Free Food for Millionaires — a sharp-sighted tale of Korean American immigrants.
 It was a bestseller, a New York Times editors' choice and named one of the top 10 novels of the year by the Times of London.

 Min Jin Lee was born in Seoul, South Korea in 1968.
 Her family immigrated to the United States when she was seven.
-She grew up in a blue-collar neighbourhood in Queens, New York.
+She grew up in a blue-collar neighbourhood in Queens, N.Y.